a-red-christmas/aoc2019-kg/README.md

 Finally, I tried forcing all the 22nd row positions to masquarade as paddles i.e I created a giant paddle that spans the width of the board and this did the trick.

+## Day 17 (solving Day 15)

+These were FUN!
+The first part was challenging because of the robot and in the end I ended up creating clones of the robots (cloning their brains - had to be careful, the IntCode computer has a bunch of state).
+I worried that I would consume to much memory, depending on what the map looked like - for example if it was a wide open field, I'd end up with a lot of clones, of the order of the depth.
+It turns out it's a maze like map and I think I had at most 5 clones at a time.